Juntunen site: Artifacts

 One individual buried in one of the ossuaries contained an unusual personal kit containing tools, skins, animal bones, a red stone tablet and a strike-a-light set.
-No other individuals had grave goods so it may be that this individual was prominent in the community or that we was a shaman or medicine man.
+No other individuals had grave goods so it may be that this individual was prominent in the community or that he was a shaman or medicine man.

 Late Woodland occupations and associated pottery types

 Due to the extremely large sample size of pottery sherds, and the stratified nature of the site, the researchers were able to present a detailed record of cultural development and discern relationships with other regions.

 Three indigenous Late Woodland phases of pottery types were identified: Mackinac, Bois Blanc and Juntunen.
 In addition, 4 "foreign" pottery types were also present: Late Woodland Blackduck and Point Sauble, Upper Mississippian Oneota and Middle Mississippian Ramey ware.
 A few other pottery types were also present in trace amounts.

 Miniature vessels were also present at Juntunen (91 sherds representing at least 21 vessels).
 These are common at other sites in the area and could be interpreted as “toy” pots or attempts by young children to practice making pottery.